pecknigel/learning-resources/patterns/declarative-case-sets.md

 Examples found in established open source projects.

 From Next.js.
 See the `packages` object and the following for loop.
 Lines 29 to 31.
+It’s a partial implementation of the pattern described here.
 [next.js/scripts/unpack-next.cjs at c90e03d9d35db87d286d13b22e8268f42a5259eb · vercel/next.js · GitHub](https://github.com/vercel/next.js/blob/c90e03d9d35db87d286d13b22e8268f42a5259eb/scripts/unpack-next.cjs)

 Please share them where you find them so they can be linked here.